FireSquid6/Function-Factory/docs/game_entities.md

   - Can't have anything in them
   - Can only be placed when in level designer mode
   - Stop any rails that match the same color as them

+### Junctions
+  - Split color between the rails it conjoins
+  - Conjoins two different rail lines
+  - The level designer gives the player a specific amount of these to use
 ### Teleporters
   - COLOR: AQUA
   - Hexagonal shape with an arrow